KWY97/playwright-e2e-test-plugin/README.md

 **GPT:** gpt-4o, gpt-4o-mini

 - The .env file contents (especially LLM_API_KEY) should be registered as Jenkins credentials for secure storage and use within the plugin configuration.

+### Managing Scenario Files (`JENKINS_HOME/scripts`)

+This plugin reads E2E test scenario files (JSON format) from the `JENKINS_HOME/scripts` directory on the Jenkins controller.

+- **Responsibility:** Jenkins administrators are responsible for placing and managing scenario files in this directory.
+- **Security Note:** Since these files are read from the Jenkins controller's filesystem, ensure that only authorized personnel have write access to the `JENKINS_HOME/scripts` directory to prevent potential security risks.
+The plugin includes path traversal protection, but proper directory permissions are crucial.
+- **File Naming:** When using the `runCoreLogic` step, you provide the `input` parameter, which should be the title of your script (e.g., `my_test_scenario`).
+The plugin will look for a file named `my_test_scenario.json` in the `JENKINS_HOME/scripts` directory.
+You can also create and manage these scenario files through the "E2E Test Scripts" link in the Jenkins main sidebar, which provides a UI for editing these JSON files.

 ### How to Use the Plugin